 Remarks The equivalence of the series voltage source configurations with the parallel current source configuration has been demonstrated with a resistive load.
 This is a special case of the more general Norton's theorem, as detailed in [14] and [3] §5.1.
 Neither of those references prove the theorem.
 Norton's theorem allows the equivalent current and resistance to be calculated without actually solving the system.
 Using that method, the parallel resistance equivalent follows by summing all the resistances in the source circuit with all the voltage sources shorted.
-Shorting the voltage sources in this source configurations that it did not matter, from the point of view of the external load, which sequence the internal series resistance and the voltage source were placed in did not matter.
+Shorting the voltage sources in this source circuit results in the same configuration.
+It was seen directly in the two voltage source configurations that it did not matter, from the point of view of the external load, which sequence the internal series resistance and the voltage source were placed in did not matter.
 That becomes obvious with knowledge of Norton's theorem, since shorting the voltage sources leaves just the single resistor in both cases.

-STABILITY OF DISCRETIZED LINEAR DIFFERENTIAL EQUATIONS
+STABILITY OF DISCRETIZED LINEAR DIFFERENTIAL EQUATIONS.

 To motivate the methods used to discuss stability of linear multistep methods, it is helpful to take a step back and review stability concepts for LDE systems.
 By way of example, consider a second order LDE homogeneous system defined by